openfaas/faas-netes/chart/openfaas/README.md

 Now decide how you want to expose the services and edit the `helm upgrade` command as required.

-* To use NodePorts (default) pass no additional flags
+* To use NodePorts/ClusterIP - (the default and best for development, with port-forwarding)
-* To use a LoadBalancer add `--set serviceType=LoadBalancer`
+* To use an IngressController add `--set ingress.enabled=true` (recommended for production, for use with TLS)
-* To use an IngressController add `--set ingress.enabled=true`
+* To use a LoadBalancer add `--set serviceType=LoadBalancer` (not recommended, since it will expose plain HTTP)

-> Note: even without a LoadBalancer or IngressController you can access your gateway at any time via `kubectl port-forward`.
+## Deploy OpenFaaS Community Edition (CE)

-## Deploy OpenFaaS Community Edition
+> OpenFaaS Community Edition is meant exploration and development.

-> The Community Edition is meant for open source developers
+>

-> OpenFaaS Pro customers should read on to the next section for production deployments.
+> OpenFaaS Pro has been tuned for production use including flexible auto-scaling, high-available deployments, durability, add-on features, and more.

-Now deploy OpenFaaS from the helm chart repo:
+Deploy CE from the helm chart repo directly:

 ```sh
 helm repo update \